Car Accident Lawyers in La Mesa, CA

-At Garmo and Garmo, LLP, we have over two decades of experience successfully representing victims of car accidents in San Diego and surrounding Southern California communities.
+At Garmo and Garmo, LLP, we have over two decades of experience successfully representing victims of car accidents in La Mesa and surrounding San Diego communities.
 Our lawyers have extensive knowledge of this area of the law, and what it takes to ensure that those responsible for your injuries are held fully accountable.
 We have a proven track record handling even the most complex cases against well-funded adversaries, such as insurance companies and their high-priced lawyers.
 We have the experience, knowledge, resources, and dedication to provide the skilled and personalized representation our clients need and deserve.

 Speeding: Drivers in Southern California routinely exceed the speed limit.
 Everybody is in a hurry to get where they are going, and many do not obey the traffic laws.
 When a vehicle is moving faster, it is much more difficult to maintain control when an unexpected problem arises.
 This can lead to collisions with other vehicles, bicyclists, pedestrians, or objects.

 Reckless Driving: This is not as common as regular speeding, but it is far more dangerous.
 Reckless drivers are those who drive with the mindset of wanton and willful disregard for the rules of the road and the safety of others.
 This behavior manifests itself in numerous ways.
 Examples include excessive speeding, tailgating, weaving in and out of lanes, running stop signs and stop lights, making sudden stops, making improper turns, and many others.

 DUI/DWI: One of the factors that frequently contributes to the mindset of a reckless driver is alcohol or other mood-altering substances.
 Driving under the influence of alcohol or drugs can cause motorists to exercise very poor judgment by taking unnecessary chances that endanger those around them.
 Other affects may include driving while drowsy or even falling asleep at the wheel.